daffychuy/beatbot/README.md

 ```

 ### Set Leaderboard
-> Set the leaderboard for the server (Requires mod permission) which will automatically update every week or every day
+> Set the leaderboard for the server (Requires mod/admin role or manage server permissions) which will automatically update every week or every day
 ```
 /setleaderboard <weekly/daily>
 ```